psaikido/hugle.uk/content/prose/thesium/130-dreamer.md

 The Abystery gave some instructions and reassurance and invited the High Neem towards what looked like an old fashioned dentist's chair.
 Floating to the sides and to the rear were flecks of floating light.
-A deep humming sound emanated from the little diamonds.
+A deep humming sound emanated from them as they gently glittered their spectral display.

-The High Neem leant back into the device.
-The host of tiny lights coalesced into a halo around him.
+The High Neem leant back into the device as the cloud of diaphanous lights coalesced into a halo around him.
 The Abystery explained that this was the neural interface and that there was no need to be afraid.
-The interface shifted its glow into an intense deep blue.
+The interface shifted its glow into an intensely deep blue.
 He was transported into a doze and then deeper into a full sleep.
 Root monitored encepholography.
 It wasn't really a dream but he couldn't tell.
 He became suddenly vividly aware and very confused.
 Any sense of the world around him dropped away into darkness.
 He couldn't feel his own body.
 Gradually he got a feeling that he was on his old throne and like a cinematic scene, the Cathedral seemed to grow around him.

 At first he wasn't sure if the Cathedral was growing larger or he was shrinking, but after a few moments he saw that there were spaces opening